hyperledger/caliper/docs/Fabric Configuration.md

 {"cryptodir": "network/fabric/simplenetwork/crypto-config"}
 ```

-* network: defines the information of orderers and peers of backend fabric network.
+* **network**: defines the information of orderers and peers of backend fabric network.
 For simplicity's sake, only one orderer can be defined now, that causes all proposals being sent to the same orderer, which may hurt ordering performance.
 That should be fixed in future.
 The key of organization objects and peer objects must start with 'org' and 'peer'.
 ```json
 {
   "network": {